LucasGenoud/modern-cv/cv.typ

   description: "Institute of Artificial Intelligence and Complex Systems (iCoSys) at HEIA-FR", )
 #resume-item[Designed and benchmarked a semantic search system prototype for the Federal Supreme Court of Switzerland.]
+#v(2pt)

 #resume-item[Engineered an agentic AI system using AWS Bedrock and Vision Language models (VLMs) to help analysis of video feeds.]
+#v(2pt)

-#resume-item[Architected and developed a microservices-based pipeline to create precise road asset inventory, using fine-tuned computer vision models to automate feature detection.]
+#resume-item[Architected and developed a microservices-based pipelines to create precise road asset inventory, using fine-tuned computer vision models to automate feature detection.]

 #v(10pt)